-The European Bioenergy Research Institute (EBRI), based at Aston University in Birmingham, develops and provides practical bioenergy solutions for companies and local authorities in the UK, Europe and beyond.
+The Energy & Bioproducts Research Institute (EBRI) at Aston University in Birmingham, develops and provides practical biochar, bioproducts, bioenergy, energy-from-waste and energy systems solutions for organisations in the UK and beyond.

 At EBRI we help organisations explore the growing low carbon markets and the opportunities they offer.
 We offer specialist support, cutting-edge technologies and bespoke events.

 We have been committed to the research and development of sustainable energy technologies and solutions since the 1970s.
 Our team of internationally-renowned researchers focuses on methods of generating energy, fuels and chemicals from biomass, wastes and residues.
 EBRI acts as a focus for worldwide activities on scientific and technological aspects of biomass production, conversion and utilisation of products for renewable power, heat, transport fuels, hydrogen and chemicals.
 Our capabilities cover the breadth of advanced thermal, and catalytic conversion processes.
 These include gasification, pyrolysis, catalysis and upgrading of biomass, wastes and plastics to high quality products and fuels.

 Allied to this is EBRI’s expertise in environmental, social and economic impacts of bioenergy systems; smart distributed energy systems; supply chains; logistics; analytics; energy and power systems.
 We welcome collaboration opportunities with academia, government bodies and industry both locally and internationally and actively bids for new research and industrial engagement.